Code-Institute-Submissions/KieranSweeden-fol.io/README.md

     - Important data relating to the user such as their portfolios, account details and billing information will need to be tied to their account, making this an integral feature within the application.

 - Purchase of Portfolio Licenses
-    - The purchase of portfolio licenses is what will achieve the application's business goals.
+    - The purchase of portfolio licences is what will achieve the application's business goals.
 Without it, in a realistic setting the application is not financially viable, therefore it's important to be present within the MVP of the application.

 - Responsive Design
     - The application should be available to all possible users, no matter what device they have available to them.
 Although users are more likely to use desktop devices when using the application, focusing on this group would lessen the financial gains the application could potentially receive.
 For this reason and because it's expected by most users in this day and age, this feature should be present within the MVP of the application.

 - Portfolio Viewer
-    - For the application to be useful to the target audience, their potential employers need to be able to view their portfolio's (provided they have a license).
+    - For the application to be useful to the target audience, their potential employers need to be able to view their portfolio's (provided they have a licence).
 Without this, it would render the application as useless to the target audience, therefore it's integral that it should be present within the MVP of the application.

 - Creation Suite
     - The user will need to add content to their portfolio's, therefore a creation suite of sorts where they're able to add text content, links, images etc. will be absolutely necessary.
 For this reason, it's important that this feature makes it into the MVP of the application.